 This is for additional items that you have been billed for or will be billed for, that are not included as part of the attendance pattern or any regular billing and therefore not included in an original standing order calculation.

 Additions are things like swaps, extra or extended sessions, outings and the like.
 Changes in pattern are not additions.
 See also Additional fees and charges

 The “likely monthly additions” is not a charge – only invoices are charges.
 It is just an adjustment to the amount to pay that experience says works quite well.

 The amount incorporated onto your standing order is an estimate based on past experience and additions that have been invoiced.
-It seeks to simply adds an amount that will both pay for the past additions and try to ensure no big jump later in the amount you have to pay.
+It seeks to simply add an amount that will pay for likely similar future additions and try to ensure no big jump later in the amount you have to pay.

 Your Account Balance explained